If you are planning to expand your business into Malaysia, you are likely asking the question, What is SST?

-Read on as BoardRoom’s Tax Director for Malaysia, Cheong Woon Chee, provides an overview of how SST works and what you can do to ensure compliance.
+Read on as BoardRoom’s Tax Director for Malaysia, Cheong Woon Chee, provides an overview of how SST works, and what you can do as a taxable person to ensure compliance.

 Did SST replace GST?

-In 2018, the Malaysian Government reintroduced SST to replace the goods and services tax (GST), which reformed the local tax system.
+In 2018, the Malaysian Government reintroduced sales and service tax to replace the goods and services tax (GST), which reformed the local tax system.

 “Many people actually believed that GST had increased the living cost since it was implemented,” Woon Chee says.
 “Therefore, the main objective of this abolishment was to put more purchasing power in the hands of the Malaysian people – especially the lower- to middle-income earners – which would result in a much higher disposable income.”